 LOCATION, TIMES, PROXIMITY – Wreake Valley offer a huge variety of pitches, surfaces, spaces to train on however, currently the vast majority of our teams train on a Saturday morning at the same time.
 This is clearly a 'pinch point' and as such we will not be returning to this format.
 In order to control our activities, we will be asking our teams to only train once per week on a Saturday initially.

-With the exception of the 2 teams using the 4G in conjunction, all other teams will be asked to arrive at fixed, short intervals promptly and proceed directly to the playing area.
+As a precaution and to minimise crowds, training times have been altered team by team (in most cases).
+Please arrive promptly and proceed directly to the playing area.
 A rota will be provided to all coaches weekly and you will be notified of times and locations of the session prior to your arrival.
-Our aim is to keep as close to standard training times and locations as possible.

-Sessions should be one hour and finish promptly to ensure the area is vacated in a similar manner in which we arrived.
+Sessions should be one hour (unless agreed with Paul Cassidy with good notice) and finish promptly to ensure the area is vacated in a similar manner in which we arrived.

 The club will provide disinfectant for equipment (to be held in the lock-up) and sanitizer for members.
 Disinfectant should be used at the end of each session and all equipment stored in our lockup, sanitizer should be used as required.

 We require a parent/guardian to be present for the duration of the session, watching from a safe distance.
-In the event of injury, only they should assist (see guidance for details).
+In the event of injury, they should assist unless our level one coaches are happy to provide assistance.
+Coaches will notify you of their decision prior to the return regarding this. (see guidance for details)